-The following Banking & Finance guidance note Produced in partnership with Osborne Clarke provides comprehensive and up to date legal information covering:
+The following Banking & Finance practice note Produced in partnership with Osborne Clarke provides comprehensive and up to date legal information covering:

 An incremental facility is feature included in a credit agreement where, subject to meeting certain pre-agreed parameters, the borrower is afforded the flexibility to incur additional (or increases in) debt facility commitments.
 These will typically benefit from guarantees and security on the same basis as other existing facility commitments.